 Disclaimer Non-U.S. Department of Education web sites linked by OCTAE contain information related to OCTAE and are linked as a public service only.
 The U.S. Department of Education does not control or guarantee the accuracy, relevance, timeliness, or completeness of this outside information.

-- America’s College Promise – President Obama’s proposal to make two years of community college free for responsible students, letting students earn the first half of a bachelor’s degree and earn skills needed in the workforce at no cost
+- America’s College Promise – President Obama’s proposal to make two years of community college free for responsible students, letting students earn the first half of a bachelor's degree, along with the skills needed in the workforce, at no cost.

-- The America’s Technical Training Fund – This fund will award programs that have strong employer partnerships and include work-based learning opportunities, provide accelerated training, and are scheduled to accommodate part-time work.
-Programs could be created within current community colleges or other training institutions.
+- American Technical Training Fund – This fund will award programs that have strong employer partnerships and include work-based learning opportunities, provide accelerated training, and are scheduled to accommodate part-time work.
+Programs can be created within current community colleges or other training institutions.

 - Community College Stackable Credentials – The Initiative builds the capacity of consortia of community colleges or state community and technical college systems to improve CTE credential attainment rates among youth and adults enrolled in degree programs at community colleges.

-- My Brother's Keeper — Through this initiative, the Administration is joining with cities and towns, businesses, and foundations who are taking important steps to connect young people to mentoring, support networks, and the skills they need to find a good job or go to college and work their way into the middle class.
+- My Brother's Keeper — Through this initiative, the Administration is joining with cities and towns, businesses, and foundations who are taking important steps to connect young people to mentors, support networks, and the necessary skills required to find a good job or go to college and work their way into the middle class.

 - White House Maker Faire — This initiative celebrates innovation and entrepreneurship in students learning STEM skills to power the renaissance in American manufacturing.

 - Registered Apprenticeship College Consortium — A network of Colleges and Registered Apprenticeship Programs working together to provide college-to-career opportunities.